UD-CISC374/educational-game-project-team-5-eric-and-toby/egdd.md

 *Give a very high-level description of any core gameplay mechanics*

 - *Gameplay Mechanic #1*
-Left click to move sheep and match them into a correct fractional form
+Left click to select sheep
 - *Gameplay Mechanic #2*
 Right click to remove sheep that are thought to be in a correct fractional form, if correct, gain time and score, if incorrect, lose time